nico4mcs/doc/doc/Coding/CSharp/Generics.md

     return new T[] { a, b };
 }
 ```
 The type `T` determines the data type of the properties.
-This means you can give a variable of any type as parameters and get an array of the same type.
+This means you can give variables of any type as parameters and get an array of the same type.
 ## Classes
 You can also use generics in classes or constructors, e.g:
 ```csharp